Bedrock’s JSON format

 Dependency resolution

-The dependencies section in a provider or client lists dependency names associated with values.
-These values can be one of the following.
+The dependencies section in a provider lists dependency names associated with values.
+These values can be one of the following:

-• For providers, the name of another provider defined in the same JSON file (such provider must have been defined before) will resolve to a handle to this provider;
+• Local provider: The name of another provider defined in the same JSON file (such provider must have been defined before) will resolve to a pointer to this provider;

-• A string of the form "<name>@<location>" or "<type>:<id>@<location>" will resolve into a provider handle pointing to a specific provider identified either by its <name> or by its <type> and provider <id> at the specified <location>.
-The location may be either local, to refer to the calling process, or a Mercury address (e.g. na+sm://2317/0) pointing to a remote Bedrock daemon, or an SSG address in the form ssg://<group_name>/<rank>, which will be resolved into the address of the specified rank in the specified SSG group.
+• Remote provider: A string of the form "<name>@<location>" or "<type>:<id>@<location>" will resolve into a provider handle pointing to a specific provider identified either by its <name> or by its <type> and provider <id> at the specified <location>.
+The location may be either local, to refer to the calling process, or a Mercury address (e.g. na+sm://2317/0) pointing to a remote Bedrock daemon.

 The documentation for a given component should provide you with the list of dependencies that must be provided, as well as their types.
 Some of these dependencies may be listed as optional, some may be mandatory, in which case Bedrock will fail if the dependency isn’t provided in the dependencies section of the provider.
 Some dependencies may be an array, some may be a single string.